OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-03.md

 ## 1 Timothy 3:16

-Undoubtedly, the mystery of godliness is profound:
+Without question, the mystery of godliness is profound:

-> He who appeared in the flesh,
+> He who was revealed in the flesh,
 > Was justified in the Spirit,
 > Seen by angels,
 > Proclaimed among the nations,
-> Believed in throughout the world,
+> And believed in throughout the world,
 > Taken up in glory.